Mandible: Regeneration

 Bone loss (as in osteoporosis) can be mitigated in the jawbone via bone grafting, which is sometimes performed to support dental implants (replacing teeth individually or in groups).
 Mandibular prosthetics date back to ancient Egypt and China, but significant advancements were made in the late 19th century with new techniques for attaching prosthetics to a depreciated jawbone as well as bone grafting.

 In 2010, the first successful face transplant was conducted on a Spanish farmer after a self-inflicted gun accident; this included the replacement of the entire mandible.

 Forensic medicine

-The mandible can provide forensic evidence because its form changes over a person's life, and this can be used to determine a deceased person's age.

-Dental remains of Nazi leader Adolf Hitler, including part of a mandible with teeth, were the solitary physical evidence used to confirm his death in 1945.
+The mandible provides forensic evidence as its form changes over a person's lifetime and thus can be used to determine a deceased person's age.
+Dental remains of Nazi leader Adolf Hitler, including part of a mandible with teeth (sundered along the alveolar process), are the only part of his body known to have been found.

 In culture

 In the Hebrew Bible and Christian Old Testament Book of Judges, Samson used a donkey's jawbone to kill a thousand Philistines.
 As early as 1900, the phrase jaw-dropping was used as an adjective to describe a condition of shock in humans, e.g. when someone's mouth suddenly hangs agape in response to something.
 The exaggerated visual gag of a jaw dropping to the floor was a trademark of American animation director Tex Avery, who would often employ it when the Big Bad Wolf spies a sexually attractive woman.
 Gobstoppers, a type of hard candy, are known in North America as jawbreakers due to the fracturing risk they impose on teeth.

-Owing in part to the forensic evidence of Hitler's death being limited to his dental remains, a common fringe narrative is that the dictator faked his death, suggesting marginal mandibulectomy as the jawbone fragment was ruptured along the alveolar process.
+Owing in part to the forensic evidence of Hitler's death being limited to his dental remains, a common fringe narrative is that the dictator faked his death, suggesting marginal mandibulectomy and eyewitness deception.
 In later decades, American real-estate businessman Fred Trump had a mandibulectomy of the right ramus, causing a conspicuous deformity.
 In his fight against cancer, American film critic Roger Ebert had part of his jawbone removed in 2006, in addition to later surgeries.

+In arthropods

+Mandibulates are characterized by a head tagma that has antennae and three feeding appendages that make up the arthropod mandible.

+Mandibles in insects are pairs of hardened structures that are used to grind, crush and chew food.
+Mandibles have a broad molar region with ridged structures lined across to assist during chewing the food before it is swallowed.
+When paired with the maxillae (upper jaw structures), it is referred to as one of the gnathal appendages.